w3c/poe/admin/CRTransitionAdmin/CRTransitionRequest.md

 All open issues currently:

 	https://github.com/w3c/poe/issues

+(These are all related to NOTES, not the REC-track documents.)

 The WG explicitly asked review from Internationalization, Accessibility, Privacy, and Security.
 It has received, and handled comments from I18N: